SpeedBird789/30-days-of-solidity/README.md

 - #### Create two functions a) setBook(title(string),author(string),id(uint)) - To set the book title, author and id given in the structure. b) getBook() - To get the book title,author and id.

+## Day 23

+### Task: Create a structure.

+- #### Create "Book type" dynamic array.
+This "Book type" array will contain different types of Book.

+- #### Create a counter( initialised by 1) which increases every time when a Book is added to the "Book type" array.
+This counter will act as a id for the Books added in the "Book type" array.
+Every Book in the "Book type" array will have a unique id.

+- #### Create two functions a) setBook(title(string),author(string),id(uint)) - To set the book title, author and id given in the "Book type" array. b) getBook(id(uint)) - To get the book title, author and id of the Book whose id is passed as an argument.